Marek Zieńczuk

-Marek Zieńczuk (born 24 September 1978 in Gdańsk) is a Polish former footballer who played as a midfielder.
+Marek Zieńczuk (born 24 September 1978) is a Polish professional football manager and former player who played as a midfielder.
+He is currently the assistant manager of II liga club Olimpia Grudziądz.

 Club career

 Zieńczuk began his career at hometown club Lechia Gdańsk.
 Subsequently he joined Polonia Gdańsk, but quickly returned to Lechia where he made his senior debut.
 In 2000, he moved to Amica Wronki.
 Before 2004–05 season he joined Wisła Kraków.
 He won the Ekstraklasa championship three times with Wisła Kraków.
 Zieńczuk was elected the best Ekstraklasa player in the 2007–08 season by "Sport" magazine.
 Also, he was named to the Ekstraklasa Best XI in the 2007–08 season by other players in Polish Footballers' Association voting.

 In the summer 2009, he joined Greek club Skoda Xanthi.
 After one season, he returned to his home country and joined Lechia Gdańsk.
-After a half season spell, he moved to Ruch Chorzów on one and a half year contract.
+After a half season spell, he moved to Ruch Chorzów on a one-and-a-half-year contract.

 International career

-Zieńczuk played nine times for the Poland national football team.
+Zieńczuk made nine appearances for the Poland national team.